 Cut the corners out of your fabric to make it easier to wrap the fabric.

 Working with one edge at a time, spray a line of spray adhesive on the side of your foam board facing up, and then wrap the fabric up over the back of the foam board pressing firmly against the adhesive you just sprayed.
 Use staples as extra security.
 Repeat for all remaining sides.

 Turn your fabric wrapped foam board right side up and then cut strips of ribbon and lay out on your board.
 You can play around with your placement here.

-Using hot glue, tack the ribbons in place being sure to pull tight, secure with more hot glue and I also added staples as back up!
+Using hot glue, tack the ribbons in place on the back of the foam board, being sure to pull tight, secure with more hot glue and I also added staples as back up!

 Where the ribbons cross each other in the center of the board, we are going to add a few fabric covered buttons!
 These will not only add some strength to the ribbons but also add some decorative appeal!
 To start we need to cover the buttons with fabric!

 1. A fabric button kit comes with the button top, the button back, a form, a pusher and there is a pattern for the circle you will need to cut on the cardboard of the packaging.
 Cut this out and then cut out the circle from your fabric.

 2. Start by centering your fabric on top of the mold, wrong side up.